minima-global/emh/docs/specification.md

 ## Functional Requirements

-Below describes the basic functioning of the EMH.

-### The EMH

-The EMH should offer functionality in 4 broad areas:
+The EMH should perform two basic functions:

-1. Users

-The EMH should be capable of _registering_ and _signing in_ users and performing all actions regarding those users, such as _token distribution_.

-Admins should be able to view users, and the actions that they've performed.
+1. It should listen for calls at specified URL-based endpoints.
+Those calls should [trigger][#trigger] Minima transactions (and maybe calls to other URLs).

+2. It should listen for Minima transactions at certain (configurable) addresses and should call URLs with data from those transactions.

+Additionally, the EMH should perform the actions of a basic wallet, such as `create`, `send` and `receive`.

-2. Triggers
+### Triggers

 The EMH should abstract away from explicit implementation through a process of _triggers_.
-For example, _gimme50_ might be a trigger that just gives the user 50 tokens.
+For example, a `gimme50` URL endpoint is _probably_ a trigger that gives the user 50 tokens.
 However, it could just as easily give the user 50 tokens **AND** notify some service 'somewhere' that a user has received 50 tokens.

-3. Logging
+### Logging

 The EMH should log **everything** - _stats_, _stats_ and _MORE STATS_!

-4. Wallet

-This includes basic token functionality, such as _create_, _send_, _balance_, etc.

-### Roles

-**Users** should be able to register and login to a service, where they can download the Minima APK and a wallet-based MiniDapp.

-**Admins** (Enterprise staff) should be able to create tokens and send them to their users.
-They can browse all information, which could include, "How many users do we have?", "How many tokens have we distributed?", "How many times has this URL been called?" etc.

-**System Admins** should be able to manage all low-level database information.

-## EMH Requirements
+## System Requirements

 To meet the [functional requirements](#functional-requirements), above, the EMH should implement the following:

-### Server
+### MiniDapp

-A server running 'nix and Apache/nginx.
+So the EMH is deployable to both mobile environments and Servers, it must run as a MiniDapp.

 ### Database

-The database will be [MySQL](https://www.mysql.com/), fronted up by the headless CMS [directus](https://directus.io/).
+The EMH will make use of `Minima.sql`, therefore abstracting away from a specific database implementation

 #### Database Design

 ![](./images/dbase.png)

-### User Service
+### Admin App'

-A web-based front end service (allowing users to register and login to the service, download the Minima APK and wallet minidapp will be a javascript single-page application built on _React_ and the directus API.
+A web-based interface to the EMH will be a javascript single-page application that allows EMH admins to create, send and receive tokens, review logs, create endpoints and specify actions.

-### Admin' Service

-A web-based front end service that allows EMH admins to create tokens and send them to their users.
-EMH admins should also be able to view logging information.

-### MiniDapp

-The MiniDapp is to be a version of the wallet.